Feds Oppose Summer 2020 Salvage Mission at Titanic Wreck Site

 In her ruling, Smith noted that the National Oceanic and Atmospheric Administration was challenging the mission but that the constitutional question was not ripe since the agency had not yet entered a formal appearance in the proceedings.

 R.M.S.
-Titanic Inc., the successor to Titanic Ventures, has enjoyed exclusive salvage rights to the wreckagesince 1994, pursuant to admirality litigation in the Eastern District of Virginia over which Judge Smith has long presided.
+Titanic Inc., the successor to Titanic Ventures, has enjoyed exclusive salvage rights to the wreckage since 1994, pursuant to admiralty litigation in the Eastern District of Virginia over which Judge Smith has long presided.

 The Atlanta firm first began taking stock of the Titanic’s remains in 1987, two years after its discovery by a joint U.S.-French expedition 2.5 miles below the ocean surface and 400 miles off the coast of Newfoundland.